-- Add the flour, salt, baking powder, and baking soda to the other ingredients, and mix with your handheld/stand mixer until almost combine.
+- Add the flour, salt, baking powder, and baking soda, and mix with your handheld/stand mixer until almost combine.

 - Now add in the chocolate chunks.
-Mix them into the batter by hand until just combined.
-Be careful not to over mix!
+Mix them into the batter with a spatula until just combined.
+Don't overmix.

 Fold in the egg whites

 - Now fold in the egg whites with a silicon spatula.
-(See photos above for folding technique!)
-You want to completely combine the egg whites into the cake batter, but fold softly so as not to deflate them.
+See photos in the article above for my folding technique.

 Bake the chiffon cake